Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

                         "host_organization": null,
 ```

-**Searching by publication date range: Users can search for works published in a particular year or within a specific date range.
+**8. Searching by publication date range: Users can search for works published in a particular year or within a specific date range.
 (For example, works published between Jan 1, 2023, to March 31, 2023)**

 Elasticsearch query API: